Joanne Vadney, NCIDQ

 About Joanne

-Joanne is a Troy, NY native, who spent most of her childhood summers growing up on Lake George in upstate New York.
-Joanne obtained her Bachelors of Science from Cornell University in Interior Design.
-She has 30+ years of experience in the interior design field, with starting her own company, Spatial Solutions LLC., in 1991.
+Joanne is a Troy, NY native, who spent her childhood summers growing up on Lake George in upstate New York.
+Joanne obtained her Bachelor of Science from Cornell University in Interior Design.
+She has 30+ years of experience in the interior design field, and started Spatial Solutions LLC., in 1991.
+As a teen, Joanne witnessed space planning and design when her parents renovated their home with the assistance of an interior designer.
+This experience opened her eyes to a career which intrigued her, a field where she could work within science, math, and art.

 Qualifications